 You may need this test if you are having routine blood testing during a physical exam.
 You may also need this blood test if you have signs or symptoms that you may have too many or too few platelets.

 Having too many platelets is called thrombocythemia or thrombocytosis.
-Signs and symptoms may include:
+Symptoms may include:

 Having too few platelets is called thrombocytopenia.
-Signs and symptoms may include:
+Symptoms may include: